jorgebucaran/hyperapp/README.md

 })
 ```

-This is the last stop of our fundamentals tour.
 If you made it here, congratulations, we built a minimal, fully functional to-do app from scratch in just a few lines of code.
 We left out features like marking items as complete rather than deleting them, filtering, searching, and saving our data to local storage, but you should have a decent grasp of how Hyperapp works by now.

 If you're up for the challenge, try implementing one or two new features; for example, it would be useful to cross-out a to-do to indicate you've completed a task without removing it from the list.
 Also nice to have is a button to clear the entire list in one go.
 Sometimes we need to start over to see things in a new light.